 Note: The definition of the external interface is out of the scope of this Standard.

 The initiating AP MLD may transmit an NSEP Priority Access Teardown frame (9.6.36.3 NSEP Priority Access Teardown frame details)) [CID #1127] to an associated non-AP MLD or EHT non-AP STA with dot11EHTNSEPPriorityAccessActivated set to true.
-The destination of the NSEP Priority Access Teardown frame is the non-AP MLD or EHT non-AP STA indicated by the value of the PeerEHTSTAAddress parameter in the MLME-NSEPPRIACCESSTEARDOWN.request primitive.
+The destination of the NSEP Priority Access Teardown frame is the non-AP MLD or EHT non-AP STA indicated by the value of the PeerSTAAddress parameter in the MLME-NSEPPRIACCESSTEARDOWN.request primitive.
 The initiating AP MLD shall disable NSEP priority access so that traffic subsequently transmitted to the indicated non-AP MLD or EHT non-AP STA does not receive NSEP priority access treatment.

 35.10.2.2.3 Procedure at the recipient